 counting the QoS degradation events per a period of time, then in addition to QoS flow Retainability, a QoS flow

-Maintainability should be added providing a KPI that reflects the probability to experience a QoS degradation.
+Maintainability should be added providing a measurement that reflects the probability to experience a QoS degradation.

-The KPI will serve as a measure to determine the ability of the wireless system to maintain the flow.
+The measurement will serve as a measure to determine the ability of the wireless system to maintain the flow.

+NOTE: As described in TS 23.501 clause 5.7.1.2a, a GBR QoS Flow may be downgraded as a result of NG-RAN using an Alternative QoS Profile.
+This mechanism may be invoked by the NG-RAN when the original QoS requirements cannot be fulfilled.

 If provided, QoS flow Maintainability will be an important information that can a) help